hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### Exit Criteria

-- The supported TFLite and TOSA subsets use the same target backend.
+- Any supported TOSA/GraphAPI pattern uses the same target contracts as its already-supported TFLite counterpart; no independent generic operator subset is created.
 - There is no known silent fallback.
 - Runtime safely rejects malformed packages.
 - Ethos output and regression results remain unchanged.